J. R. Jayewardene: Presidency

-Shortly thereafter, he amended the constitution of 1972 to make the presidency an executive post.
-The provisions of the amendment automatically made the incumbent prime minister—himself—president, and he was sworn in as president on 4 February 1978.
+Jayawardene was sworn as the 1st Executive President of Sri Lanka on 4 February 1978, at an Inauguration Ceremony held in the Galle Face Green in Colombo.
+His oath of office was administered by Chief Justice Neville Samarakoon.
+Two days later, he appointed Ranasinghe Premadasa as the New Prime Minister.

 He passed a new constitution on 31 August 1978 which came into operation on 7 September of the same year, which granted the president sweeping—and according to some critics, almost dictatorial—powers.
 He moved the legislative capital from Colombo to Sri Jayawardanapura Kotte.
-He had likely SLFP presidential nominee Sirimavo Bandaranaike stripped of her civic rights and barred from running for office for six years, based on her decision in 1976 to extend the term of parliament.
+He had likely SLFP presidential nominee Sirimavo Bandaranaike stripped of her civic rights and barred from running for office for six years, to have a clear path to victory.
 This ensured that the SLFP would be unable to field a strong candidate against him in the 1982 election, leaving his path to victory clear.
 This election was held under the 3rd amendment to the constitution which empowered the president to hold a Presidential Election anytime after the expiration of four years of his first term.
 He held a referendum to cancel the 1983 parliamentary elections, and allow the 1977 parliament to continue until 1989.
 He also passed a constitutional amendment barring from Parliament any MP who supported separatism; this effectively eliminated the main opposition party, the Tamil United Liberation Front.

 Economy

 There was a complete turnaround in economic policy under him as the previous policies had led to economic stagnation.
 He opened the heavily state-controlled economy to market forces, which many credit with subsequent economic growth.
 He opened up the economy and introduced more liberal economic policies emphasizing private sector-led development.
 Policies were changed to create an environment conducive to foreign and local investment, to promote export-led growth shifting from previous policies of import substitution.
 To facilitate export-oriented enterprises and to administer Export Processing Zones the Greater Colombo Economic Commission was established.
 Food subsidies were curtailed and targeted through a Food Stamps Scheme extended to the poor.
 The system of rice rationing was abolished.
 The Floor Price Scheme and the Fertilizer Subsidy Scheme were withdrawn.
 New welfare schemes, such as free school books and the Mahapola Scholarship Programme, were introduced.
 The rural credit programme expanded with the introduction of the New Comprehensive Rural Credit Scheme and several other medium and long-term credit schemes aimed at small farmers and the self-employed.

-He also launched large-scale infrastructure development projects.
-He launched an extensive housing development program to meet housing shortages in urban and rural areas.
-The Accelerated Mahaweli Programme built new reservoirs and large hydropower projects such as the Kotmale, Victoria, Randenigala, Rantembe and Ulhitiya.
-Several Trans Basin Canals were also built to divert water to the Dry Zone.